 • A safety prevention program that rewards staff for appropriate on-the-job behavior.

-Depending on the injury’s nature and the worker’s relationship with the warehouse, a slip and fall accident could be a personal injury or workers’ compensation lawsuit.
+Depending on the injury’s nature and the worker’s relationship with the warehouse, a Connecticut slip and fall accident could be a personal injury or workers’ compensation lawsuit.
 To pursue your claim, contact Trantolo & Trantolo today.